101 Emotion Words List: Expand Your Emotion Vocabulary

 Books and Resources to Help Expand Your Feeling Words Vocabulary and EI

 I've been teaching people emotion and communication skills for several decades.
-Along the way, I've come up with unique ways to help people quickly advance their understanding and use of emotions.
+Over the years, I’ve developed a range of tools to help people better understand and use their emotions—whether they’re working on personal growth or supporting others.

 - Ann Silvers